How to Install Newari Font?

 Fig 1.
 Newari Lipi on Brass

-Newspaper with Ranjana headline, and Prachalit body text
+Newspaper with Ranjana headline and Prachalit body text

 Ranjana Newari Scripts Vowel and Consonant